Electronic quantum holography: Early developments

 In 2009, Stanford University's Department of Physics set a new world record for the smallest writing using a scanning tunneling microscope and electron waves to write the initials "SU" at 0.3 nanometers, surpassing the previous record set by IBM in 1989 using xenon atoms.
 This achievement also set a record for the density of information.
 Before this technology was invented the density of information had not exceeded one bit per atom.
 Researchers of electronic quantum holography however were able to push the limit to 35 bits per electron or 20 bits nm^{−2}.

+Later, in 2019, Maden et al. explored a new holographic imaging technique using ultrafast transmission electron microscopy to visualize electromagnetic fields.
+They introduced both local and nonlocal holography techniques that improved time resolution, allowing researchers to measure the phase and group velocities of surface plasmon polaritons with high precision.

+In particular, the nonlocal approach allowed scientists to separate the reference and probe fields, which was a limitation in earlier optical approaches.
+This breakthrough would open the door to the possibility of studying quantum effects and collective excitations such as excitons, phonons, and polarizabilities at an atomic and sub femtosecond scale.